 Small dogs may have trouble keeping up for long amounts of time.
 Conversely, if you are not active and don’t plan on taking many walks, you’ll want to get a dog that prefers home time.
 Great Danes are large, but they love to curl up and cuddle and home.

 Other dogs that prefer a more sedentary lifestyle include Chihuahuas, Terriers, Dashunds, Bulldogs, or Cavaliers.
 Keep in mind, you still need to walk these guys for their health.

-Most airplanes let you travel with a dog in cabin if they are under 25 pounds.
+Most airline companies let you travel with a dog in the passenger cabin if they are under 25 pounds.
 Dogs over 25 pounds will need to go in cargo.
 Putting your dog in cargo is always a risk, and there is no guarantee that they will travel safely.
 It’s not recommended to put your dog in cargo unless absolutely necessary.

 If you’re choosing a dog that will make a good travel companion, Yorkies, Toy Poodles, Havanese, and Bichons, and Maltese are easy to transport.
 Keep in mind that Bulldog breeds and Pugs have small flat noses and can have more difficulty breathing on planes and in small carriers.

 Big dogs can make great travel companions in the car on road trips.
 Some hotels are pet friendly, and most will make exceptions if your dog is a service animal or registered as an emotional support animal.